-The Centre for Doctoral Training in Advanced Automotive Propulsion Systems (AAPS) at the University of Bath is offering at least seven fully funded four-year studentships to start in September 2019.
+The Centre for Doctoral Training in Advanced Automotive Propulsion Systems (AAPS) at the University of Bath is offering at least seven fully funded four-year studentships to join the second cohort of students in September 2020.
 Studentships are available to UK/EU students and cover stipend, fees and research support budget.

 Our CDT goes beyond the traditional engineering disciplines to bring together students from backgrounds in sciences, mathematics and social sciences.
 You’ll train in the skills needed to take the automotive sector in a new direction.
 The programme integrates a one-year MRes with a PhD to give you comprehensive training in advanced automotive propulsion.